 As part of the broader iCloud ecosystem, all photos are encrypted both in transit and at rest.
 So no matter whether you're on a public Wi-Fi network in the cafe, in the office, or working from home, you can trust Apple to protect your photos.

 All this, of course, only applies when using an Apple device.
 There are no specific clients for Apple Photos on Windows or Android operating systems.
-Photos is included for free on all Apple devices, with 5 GB of free storage.
-Users can upgrade their storage capacity to 100 GB for $1.99 per month, 200 GB for $2.99 per month, or a massive 2 TB for $9.99 per month.
-The 2 TB plan can also be shared with family members.
+Photos is included for free on all Apple devices, with 5GB of free storage.
+Start paying, and you can upgrade your storage capacity to 100GB, 200GB or 2TB (the latter plan can also be shared with family members).

 It differentiates itself from many other image storing platforms by enabling visitors to comment on and add tags to your photos.
 In a sense, this allows your followers to help organise your image library.
 Flickr also prominently displays information about your images, such as where they were taken, on what device, and which settings were used.
 From your account page, you can choose which photos are displayed first, enabling you to custom-design your brand.

-If you need even more storage space and in-depth features, Dropbox Professional costs $16.48 per month and includes 3 TB storage and advanced features such as 180-day file recovery, account insights, and watermarking.
+The service offers a two-tier membership model.
+Dropbox Plus includes 2TB of online storage, as well as automatic syncing, offline file access, and 30-day file recovery.
+If you need more storage space and in-depth features, Dropbox Professional includes 3TB storage and advanced features such as 180-day file recovery, account insights, and watermarking.

-The platform is suited for professional photographers and designers.
+As such, this is one of the best Google Photos alternatives for photographers and designers.
 Like Flickr, 500px is part storage solution, part social media platform.
 There are many ways to interact with other users on the 500px apps and website.
-Users can join groups, explore popular images, and join quests, which are challenges that, according to the company, "help photographers test their skills, get recognised for their work, and win exciting prizes."
+You can join groups, explore popular images, and join quests, which are challenges that, according to the company, "help photographers test their skills, get recognised for their work, and win exciting prizes."